A Special Plan for Uniformed Court and Peace Officers in the Unified Court System (Tiers 2, 3, 4, 5 and 6)

 An alternative retirement plan for uniformed court officers/peace officers employed by the Unified Court System has been available since 1988.
-The features of this plan are briefly described in this brochure.
+The features of this plan are briefly described in this publication.

 For information about other benefits available to you, please consult the summary of your regular plan, which is available on our website or from our Call Center.